 Hibiscus Mojito

-by Diana on June 9, 2011
+June 9, 2011 Diana Kuan

 I am sitting here writing this blog post in 100 degree (!!!) weather.
 The apartment I’m moving out of has no air conditioning, and all I have to prevent myself from melting is a fan and a hibiscus mojito.
 We hardly had a spring (at least here in New York), but summer came in full force!